youldash/iOS/Day 5/README.md

 After you [download and obtain](https://raw.github.com/youldash/iOS/master/Misc/Media.xcassets.zip) a copy of the accompanying `Media.xcassets` folder:

+* Unarchive the archive to access Assets Catalog folder (rename it to match the exact name if this step is necessary).

 * Drag it into Xcode (preferably under the the "Grapher" group "yellow" icon).
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise12.0.1.png" width="100%" /></div>